googleforgames/agones/site/content/en/docs/Reference/fleetautoscaler.md

     type: List  # List based autoscaling.
     list:
       # Key is the name of the List.
 Required field.
-      key: rooms
+      key: players
       # BufferSize is the size of a buffer based on the List capacity that is available over the current
       # aggregate List length in the Fleet (available capacity).
       # It can be specified either as an absolute value (i.e. 5) or percentage format (i.e. 5%).
       # Must be bigger than 0.
 Required field.
       bufferSize: 5
-      # MinCapacity is the minimum aggregate List total capacity across the fleet.
+      # MinCapacity is the minimum aggregate List available capacity across the fleet.
       # If BufferSize is specified as a percentage, MinCapacity is required must be greater than 0.
       # If non-zero, MinCapacity must be smaller than MaxCapacity and must be greater than or equal to BufferSize.
       minCapacity: 10
-      # MaxCapacity is the maximum aggregate List total capacity across the fleet.
+      # MaxCapacity is the maximum aggregate List available capacity across the fleet.
       # MaxCapacity must be greater than or equal to both MinCapacity and BufferSize.
 Required field.
       maxCapacity: 100
 ```